 Skip to content

-Write your intent in TypeScript or Python, add an axint.json, run axint publish.
-The package is hash-verified, compiler-stamped, and indexed — live URL in your clipboard.
+Write the capability in TypeScript or Python, add an axint.json, run axint publish.
+The package is hash-verified, compiler-stamped, indexed — live URL in your clipboard.

 1. 01